loyaljadey/loyaljadey/README.md

 I am second year undergraduate at UC Berkeley majoring in Mechanical Engineering with a concentration in Aerospace Engineering and a minor in EECS.

-Outside of academics, I am the structural lead of CalSol, the UC Berkeley Solar Vehicle Team.
+Outside of academics, I am the Structures Lead and Battery Lead of CalSol, the UC Berkeley Solar Vehicle Team.
 We design, manufacture, and race large scale solar cars cross country.

 In my spare time, I enjoy tinkering, fabricating cool parts with my Anycubic Vyper and Bambu Lab X1 Carbonto make useful inventions to augument daily life, or playing ultimate frisbee, badminton, or biking.